Chop and drop is a relatively new concept in human agricultural history, and you may have noticed it's making big waves.

 I like to think of it like this:

-Regenerative agriculture = old school organic, minus heavy tillage, plus chop & drop, plus soil science & microscopy.
+Regenerative agriculture = old-school organic, minus heavy tillage, plus chop & drop, cover crops, soil science, & microscopy.

-For that reason it’s worth understanding this technique, its purpose, its use cases, and how exactly you can practice chop and drop gardening in your own space.
+Here we'll discuss everything about the chop + drop technique, its purpose, its use cases, and how exactly you can incorporate chop and drop gardening into your own space.

 chop and drop desert gardening no till mulching with fresh plant matter dry heat gardening